AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

     * mod:<special modifiers> - Dice to add or subtract to the roll.
     * called:<location> - Perform a called shot to a particular hit location.
        Use `combat/hitlocs <target>` to see a list of valid hit locations.
+    * crew - Attack a vehicle crewperson directly instead of the vehicle itself.

 `combat/aim <target>` - Takes careful aim.